• Skip to primary navigation

 The color of this syrup may also vary from light amber to dark, depending on the tree species.

-When it comes to nutritional value, both are not specifically healthy food as the nutrient content is low in these syrups.
+Both are not specifically healthy food as the nutrient content is low in these syrups.

 Maple syrup has a higher percentage of sucrose found in regular sugar.